joshbressers/blockchain-elasticsearch/README.md

 process-nulldata.py script.
 It takes time to run.
 This will build an index of all nulldata transactions.

-Once that script is done, create a directory named sorted with subdirectories a-f and 0-9 in it.
+Once that script is done, create a directory named sorted.
 Run the link-nulldata.py script to link the transactions together that matter and write them out to disk.

 If you want to put ASCII content into elasticsearch for parsing you can use the find-text.py script.
 It needs to be run from inside the sorted